Extension theorems for large scale spaces via coarse neighbourhoods: Hybrid large scale spaces

 \begin{Proposition} Let $X$ be an hls-space and let $\mathcal{U}$ be an open scale.
 Then \begin{itemize} \item[(1)] the $\mathcal{U}$-components of $X$ are open-closed, \item[(2)] the coarse components of $X$ are open-closed, \item[(3)] if the topology of $X$ is connected, then $X$ is connected at all open scales. \end{itemize} \end{Proposition} \begin{proof} Given an open scale $\mathcal{U}$, the $\mathcal{U}$-components of $X$ are clearly open and they partition $X$, which proves (1).
 Part (2) follows from the fact that every bounded set is contained in an open bounded set.
 Finally, (3) follows from (1). \end{proof}

-\begin{Lemma} If $X$ is a hybrid large scale space and $\mathcal{U}=\{U_s\}_{s\in S}$ is an open scale of $X$, then each $\mathcal{U}$-component of $X$ can be expressed as a union $\bigcup_{n=1}^\infty A_n$, where the sequence $\{A_n\}$ satisfies the following properties: \begin{enumerate} \item each $A_n$ is closed and bounded, \item $A_n$ is contained in the interior of $A_{n+1}$ for each $n\ge 1$ \end{enumerate} \end{Lemma} \begin{proof} Let $A$ be a $\mathcal{U}$-component of $X$, and let $U_s \in \mathcal{U}$ be contained in $A$.
+\begin{Lemma} If $X$ is a hybrid large scale space and $\mathcal{U}=\{U_s\}_{s\in S}$ is an open scale of $X$, then each $\mathcal{U}$-component of $X$ can be expressed as a union $\bigcup_{n=1}^\infty A_n$, where the sequence $\{A_n\}$ satisfies the following properties: \begin{enumerate} \item each $A_n$ is closed and bounded, \item $A_n$ is contained in the interior of $A_{n+1}$ for each $n\ge 1$. \end{enumerate} \end{Lemma} \begin{proof} Let $A$ be a $\mathcal{U}$-component of $X$, and let $U_s \in \mathcal{U}$ be contained in $A$.
 Consider the sequence $B_n$ defined as follows: \begin{enumerate} \item[1.] $B_{1}= U_s$, \item[2.] $B_{n+1}=st(B_{n},\mathcal{U})$. \end{enumerate} By the definition of $\mathcal{U}$-component, the union $\bigcup_{n=1}^\infty B_n$ is the whole of $A$.
-Define $A_n = cl(B_n)$ for each $n$.
+Define $A_n = \mathrm{cl}(B_n)$ for each $n$.
 Then the sequence $A_n$ satisfies the conditions by Lemma \ref{FirstLemma}. \end{proof}

-\begin{Lemma} If $X$ is a hybrid large scale space that is coarsely connected, then all precompact subsets of $X$ are bounded. \end{Lemma} \begin{proof} This is an easy consequence of Lemma \ref{DecompositionLemma} and the fact that in any coarsely connected ls-space, the finite union of bounded sets is bounded. \end{proof}
+\begin{Lemma} If $X$ is a hybrid large scale space that is coarsely connected, then all precompact subsets (that is, subsets whose closure is compact) of $X$ are bounded. \end{Lemma} \begin{proof} This is an easy consequence of Lemma \ref{DecompositionLemma} and the fact that in any coarsely connected ls-space, the finite union of bounded sets is bounded. \end{proof}

-\begin{Definition} A subset $K$ of a ls-space $X$ is called \textbf{weakly bounded} if its intersection with any coarse component is bounded. \end{Definition}
+\begin{Definition} A subset $K$ of an ls-space $X$ is called \textbf{weakly bounded} if its intersection with any coarse component is bounded. \end{Definition}